Labour Law Numbered 4857

 The employee whose shift will be changed must not be engaged on the other shift unless allowed a minimum rest break of eleven hours.

-ARTICLE 70. - The provisions on the organisation of work that shall not apply to employees who are engaged in preparatory, complementary and cleaning operations generally carried out at an establishment before and after normal working hours or to what extent, under which conditions and with what modifications they shall apply to such employees shall be indicated in a regulation to be issued by the Ministry of Labour and Social Security.
+ARTICLE 70 - The provisions on the organization of work that shall not apply to employees who are engaged in preparatory, complementary, and cleaning operations generally carried out at an establishment before and after normal working hours or to what extent, under which conditions and with what modifications they shall apply to such employees shall be indicated in a regulation to be issued by the Ministry of Labour and Social Security.

-ARTICLE 71. - Employment of children who have not completed the age of fifteen is prohibited.
-However, children who have completed the full age of fourteen and their primary education may be employed on light works that will not hinder their physical, mental and moral development, and for those who continue their education, in jobs that will not prevent their school attendance.
+ARTICLE 71 - Employment of children who have not completed the age of fifteen is prohibited.
+However, children who have completed the full age of fourteen and their primary education may be employed on light works that will not hinder their physical, mental, and moral development, and those who continue their education in jobs that will not prevent their school attendance.

-In the placement of children and young employees in jobs and in the types of work where they are employable, their security and health, physical, mental and psychological development as well as their personal suitability and capability shall be taken into consideration.
-The job the child performs must not bar him for attending school and from continuing his vocational training, nor impair his pursuance of class work on a regular basis.
+In the placement of children and young employees in jobs and in the types of work where they are employable, their security and health, physical, mental, and psychological development as well as their personal suitability and capability shall be taken into consideration.
+The job the child performs must not bar them from attending school and continuing their vocational training, not impair their pursuance of class work on a regular basis.

-The working time of school attending children during the education period must fall outside their training hours and shall not be more than two hours daily and ten hours weekly.
-Their working time during the periods when schools are closed shall not exceed the hours foreseen in the first subsection above.
+The school's working time during the education period must fall outside their training hours and shall not be more than two hours daily and ten hours weekly.
+During the periods when schools are closed, their working time shall not exceed the hours foreseen in the first subsection above.